SalamiTech/push_noti_android/README.md

-# Flutter Push Notifications with Firebase Messaging
+# Flutter Push Notifications with Firebase Cloud Messaging

 This repository demonstrates how to implement Flutter Push Notifications Messaging in a Flutter application for Android.
 It's a straightforward guide to get you started with push notifications using Firebase CM.